darrylcauldwell/darrylcauldwell.github.io/_posts/2020-04-22-ethical-shopping.md

 When its not possible to shop locally rather than travel to a city I generally turn to the internet.
 While investigating sustainable living I've collected a series of bookmarks as I've shopped.

+[Fair trader](https://www.fairtrader.info/) is a volunteer-run co-operative shop in Holmfirth, West Yorkshire.
+They stock an exciting range of fashion accessories, jewellery, food and drink, clothing, homewares, toiletries, greetings cards and toys.

+[Mi Terro](https://www.miterro.com/) re-engineers food waste into sustainable materials for example waste milk into t-shirts.

 [Ethical Superstore](https://www.ethicalsuperstore.com/) offers products across multiple product categories.

 [Bamboo Clothing](https://bambooclothing.co.uk) offers clothing made from bamboo really good for yoga and gym wear.